Estimated reading time: 3 minutes

-Sometimes you may have the impression that your employees and team members are not giving their best, that they are hiding facts and even lying to you.
+Sometimes you may feel that your employees and team members are not giving their best, hiding facts and even lying to you.
 You are right!
-Research shows that 85% of people don’t like their job and 75% are lying and cutting corners.
+Research shows that 85% of people don’t like their job, and 75% lie and cut corners.
 Why?

 Here are some of the reasons why they might be lying to you